Learning time-scales in two-layers neural networks: The large-network, high-dimensional limit

 \section{The large-network, high-dimensional limit}

 The first step of our analysis is a reduction of the system of ODEs \eqref{eq:GF-1}, \eqref{eq:GF-2}, with dimension $m(d+1)$ to a system of ODEs in $2m$ dimensions.
 We will achieve this reduction in two steps: \begin{itemize} \item[$(i)$]~First we reduce to a system in $m(m+3)/2$ dimensions for the variables $a_i$, $\langle u_i,u_j\>$, $\langle u_i,u_*\>$.
-This reduction is exact and is quite standard. \item[$(ii)$]~We then show that the products $\< u_i,u_j\>$ can be eliminated, with an error $O(1/m)$.
+This reduction is exact and is quite standard.
+It is done in Section \ref{sec:reduction-1}. \item[$(ii)$]~We then show that the products $\< u_i,u_j\>$ can be eliminated, with an error $O(1/m)$.
+This is done in Section \ref{sec:reduction-2}.
 As further discussed below, the resulting dynamics could also be derived from the mean field theory of \cite{mei2018mean,rotskoff2018parameters,chizat2018global,mei2019mean} (with the required modifications for the constraints $\|u_i\|=1$). \end{itemize} In order to define formally the reduced system, we define the functions $U,V:[-1,1]\to \R$ via:

 Note that the above identities follow from \citep[Proposition 11.31]{o2014analysis}.
 Throughout this section, we will make the following assumptions. \begin{description} \item [A1.]
 The distribution of weights at initialization, $\rP_A$ is supported on $[-M_1, M_1]$. \item [A2.]
 The activation function is bounded: $\norm{\sigma}_{\infty} \le M_2$.
 Additionally, the functions $V$ and $U$ are bounded and of class $C^2$, with uniformly bounded first and second derivatives over $s \in [-1, 1]$.
 A sufficient condition for this is